 The author of this article has lived in many parts of the SE of Australia – where the main population lives – especially the two largest cities of Sydney (4.2 M people) and Melbourne (3.6M).
 As I currently live in Melbourne some of the examples will be biased towards this great city.

 Facts about Australia

 As many people know, Australia has a large land mass populated by relatively few people – due to the interior desert regions.
 Australia’s population has just passed the 20 million mark - 20,728,983 as of Jan 4, 2007.
-Around 90% of Australians live on coastal regions and our climate is classed as temperate (very pleasant).
+Around 90% of Australians live in coastal regions, and our climate is classed as temperate (very pleasant).
 In general Australian’s experience warm-hot summers; mild spring and autumn and cool winters.
-Winters are in July and in Melbourne we have average temperatures of 41 to 55 degrees Fahrenheit with temperatures ranging from 57 to 78 degrees Fahrenheit in the peak of our February summer.
+Winters are in July, and in Melbourne, we have average temperatures of 41 to 55 degrees Fahrenheit with temperatures ranging from 57 to 78 degrees Fahrenheit in the peak of our February summer.
 Noting that in summer there are often a couple of days that can reach over 100 degrees Fahrenheit.
 The average monthly Melbourne rainfall is about two inches for any one month.

 Life in Australia